 Personal data is information about you as an individual.
 It can be your name, address or telephone number.
 It can also include information about the payments you make and the prisoner you are paying.

 We know how important it is to protect customers’ privacy and to comply with data protection laws.
 We will safeguard your personal data and will only disclose it where it is lawful to do so, or with your consent.

 Types of personal data we process

-- questions, queries or feedback you leave
+- any personal information you include in questions, queries or feedback you leave

 Purpose of processing and the lawful basis for the process

 We collect personal data so that you can safely send money digitally to someone in prison.
 If we don’t have all the personal data we ask for, the payment can not be processed.

 It helps us to:

 - prevent, detect and investigate suspected crime or unlawful activity

 - respond to your feedback if you have asked us to